open-policy-agent/gatekeeper-library/website/docs/poddisruptionbudget.md

 # Pod Disruption Budget

 ## Description
-Disallow the following scenarios when deploying PodDisruptionBudgets or resources that implement the replica subresource (e.g. Deployment, ReplicationController, ReplicaSet, StatefulSet): 1.
-Deployment of PodDisruptionBudgets with .spec.maxUnavailable == 0 2.
-Deployment of PodDisruptionBudgets with .spec.minAvailable == .spec.replicas of the resource with replica subresource This will prevent PodDisruptionBudgets from blocking voluntary disruptions such as node draining. https://kubernetes.io/docs/concepts/workloads/pods/disruptions/
+Disallow the following scenarios when deploying PodDisruptionBudgets or resources that implement the replica subresource (e.g. Deployment, ReplicationController, ReplicaSet, StatefulSet):
+1. Deployment of PodDisruptionBudgets with .spec.maxUnavailable == 0
+2. Deployment of PodDisruptionBudgets with .spec.minAvailable == .spec.replicas of the resource with replica subresource.
+This will prevent PodDisruptionBudgets from blocking voluntary disruptions such as node draining. https://kubernetes.io/docs/concepts/workloads/pods/disruptions/

 ## Template